Home » Cardiovascular Health » Human Circulatory System » Blood Clotting

 Blood Thinning

 • Clotting, also known as coagulation, is a process resulting in blood clot formation.
 These vein and artery blockages can lead to many serious consequences.
-Hypercoagulation is excessive blood clotting and anticoagulants, or blood thinners, can slow this process
+Hypercoagulation is excessive and anticoagulants, or blood thinners, can slow this process

 • Natural blood thinners are effective and readily available.
 Thinning of blood can: improve circulation and reduce the risk of heart attacks and strokes